Book of Mormon: Historic editions

-In 1988, with that preliminary phase of the project completed, Skousen took over as editor and head of the FARMS Critical Text of the Book of Mormon Project and proceeded to gather still scattered fragments of the original manuscript of the Book of Mormon and to have advanced photographic techniques applied to obtain fine readings from otherwise unreadable pages and fragments.
-He also closely examined the printer's manuscript (then owned by RLDS Church) for differences in types of ink or pencil, in order to determine when and by whom they were made.
-He also collated the various editions of the Book of Mormon down to the present to see what sorts of changes have been made through time.

-Skousen and the Critical Text Project have published complete transcripts of the Original and Printer's Manuscripts (volumes I and II), parts of a history of the text (volume III), and a six-part analysis of textual variants (volume IV).
-The remainder of the eight-part history of the text and a complete electronic collation of editions and manuscripts (volumes 5 of the Project) remain forthcoming.
-In 2009, Yale University published an edition of the Book of Mormon which incorporates all aspects of Skousen's research.

-Differences between the original and printer's manuscript, the 1830 printed version, and modern versions of the Book of Mormon have led some critics to claim that evidence has been systematically removed that could have proven that Smith fabricated the Book of Mormon, or are attempts to hide embarrassing aspects of the church's past.
-Latter-day Saint scholars view the changes as superficial, done to clarify the meaning of the text.

 Non-English translations

 The Latter-day Saints version of the Book of Mormon has been translated into 83 languages and selections have been translated into an additional 25 languages.
 In 2001, the LDS Church reported that all or part of the Book of Mormon was available in the native language of 99 percent of Latter-day Saints and 87 percent of the world's total population.

 Translations into languages without a tradition of writing (e.g., Kaqchikel, Tzotzil) have been published as audio recordings and as transliterations with Latin characters.
 Translations into American Sign Language are available as video recordings.

 Typically, translators are Latter-day Saints who are employed by the church and translate the text from the original English.
 Each manuscript is reviewed several times before it is approved and published.

 In 1998, the church stopped translating selections from the Book of Mormon and announced that instead each new translation it approves will be a full edition.